Theurrien/nutrition/README.md

 ## Available Tools

 - `search_foods`: Search for foods in the database
+- `search_recipes`: Search specifically for recipes in the database
 - `get_food_details`: Get detailed information about a specific food
 - `get_nutritional_values`: Get nutritional values for a specific food
 - `compare_nutritional_values`: Compare nutritional values between multiple foods
 - `get_ingredients`: Get ingredients for a specific recipe
 - `calculate_recipe_nutrition`: Calculate nutritional totals for a custom recipe
+- `get_recipe_nutrition`: Get complete nutritional information for an existing recipe by ID
 - `set_language_preference`: Set the preferred language for results
 - `detect_language`: Detect language from text input